-6.4 STORM WATER MANAGEMENT
+5.4 STORM WATER MANAGEMENT

-- i.
-Applications for new and expanding commercial, industrial, recreational and institutional development having a floor area in excess of 200 m2 and residential development of more than 5 lots shall be accompanied by a Stormwater Management Report prepared by a qualified professional to the satisfaction of the Town and the Conservation Authority. - ii.
-The Stormwater Management Report shall include an analysis of the effects of development on watershed flow regimes including the interconnection with groundwater resources. - iii.
-No development will be approved that results in post-development run-off rates that are greater than pre-development run-off rates for storms up to and including the 100 year flood event.
+- a) Applications for new and expanding commercial, industrial, recreational and institutional development having a floor area in excess of 200 m2 and residential development of more than 5 lots shall be accompanied by a Stormwater Management Report prepared by a qualified professional to the satisfaction of the Town and the Conservation Authority. - b) The Stormwater Management Report shall include an analysis of the effects of development on watershed flow regimes including the interconnection with groundwater resources. - c) No development will be approved that results in post-development run-off rates that are greater than pre-development run-off rates for storms up to and including the 100 year flood event or does not meet criteria imposed by the Conservation Authority. - d) Stormwater Management facilities may be permitted accessory to a permitted use, in all designations except the Environmental Protection designation.

-- iv.
-Stormwater Management facilities may be permitted accessory to a permitted use, in all designations except the Environmental Protection designation. - v.
-The design of new stormwater management facilities shall reduce the risk of drinking water contamination, and where possible direct the discharge of stormwater outside of Vulnerable Areas, and shall not be located or designed in a manner that would result in a significant drinking water threat - vi.
-The planning and design of stormwater management facilities should be undertaken in accordance with the Ministry of Environment's Stormwater Management Planning and Design Manual. - vii.
-The use of Low Impact Development (LID) principles and measures such as permeable surfaces, soft landscaping and other factors that impact on stormwater management are encouraged through the preparation of stormwater management plans and existing groundwater recharge rates shall be maintained in development, where possible. - viii.
-Planning for stormwater management facilities should prepare for and consider the impacts of a changing climate, through the effective management of stormwater, including the use of Green Infrastructure. - ix.
-Planning for stormwater management shall align with any comprehensive municipal plans for stormwater management that consider cumulative impacts of stormwater from development on a watershed scale.
+- e) The design of new stormwater management facilities shall reduce the risk of drinking water contamination, and where possible direct the discharge of stormwater outside of Vulnerable Areas, and shall not be located or designed in a manner that would result in a significant drinking water threat. - f) The planning and design of stormwater management facilities should be undertaken in accordance with the Ministry of Environment's Stormwater Management Planning and Design Manual. - g) Planning for stormwater management should consider reducing and eliminating the potential for standing water to prevent vector-borne diseases; - h) The use of Low Impact Development (LID) principles and measures, where reliance on such facilities are within a public property or private property and not within a right-of-way, such as permeable surfaces, soft landscaping and other factors that impact on stormwater management are encouraged through the preparation of stormwater management plans and existing groundwater recharge rates shall be maintained in development, where possible. - i) Planning for stormwater management facilities should prepare for and consider the impacts of a changing climate, including the increased number of extreme rainfall events, through the effective management of stormwater, including the use of Green Infrastructure. - j) Planning for stormwater management shall align with any comprehensive municipal plans for stormwater management that consider cumulative impacts of stormwater from development on a watershed scale.

-6.5 SUSTAINABILITY
+5.5 SUSTAINABILITY